ROCm/rocprofiler-systems/docs/how-to/nic-profiling.rst

 * **Network Interface**: ``enp7s0`` is the predictable network interface device name.
 * **Events for the network device to be sampled**: Bytes transmitted, bytes received, packets transmitted, and packets received.

+The configuration parameter settings can be saved in a configuration file.
 Here is an example of a complete configuration file, ``rocprofsys.cfg``:

 .. code-block:: shell